Zimil-Patel/flutter_questions/README.md

 Dart is a versatile and powerful programming language optimized for building high-quality, cross-platform applications.
 Its strong typing system, comprehensive standard library, and robust support for asynchronous programming make it an excellent choice for modern application development.
 Understanding the various data types in Dart is fundamental to writing effective and efficient Dart code.

+# Viva Questions and Answers

+#### 1. Introduction to Flutter

+**Q1: What is Flutter?**
+- **A1:** Flutter is an open-source UI software development toolkit created by Google.
+It is used to develop cross-platform applications for Android, iOS, Linux, Mac, Windows, and the web from a single codebase.

+**Q2: What programming language is used to develop applications in Flutter?**
+- **A2:** Flutter uses the Dart programming language.

+**Q3: What are some key features of Flutter?**
+- **A3:** Key features of Flutter include hot reload, a rich set of pre-designed widgets, native performance, a single codebase for multiple platforms, and a strong community.

+#### 2. Installation

+**Q4: How do you install Flutter on Windows?**
+- **A4:** To install Flutter on Windows, you need to:
+  1. Download the Flutter SDK from the official Flutter website.
+  2. Extract the ZIP file and place the `flutter` directory in a desired location.
+  3. Update the system PATH to include the Flutter bin directory.
+  4. Run `flutter doctor` in the command line to ensure all dependencies are installed.

+**Q5: What command is used to check if the Flutter installation is successful?**
+- **A5:** The command `flutter doctor` is used to check the Flutter installation and identify any missing dependencies.

+**Q6: What IDEs are commonly used with Flutter development?**
+- **A6:** Commonly used IDEs for Flutter development are Android Studio, IntelliJ IDEA, and Visual Studio Code.

+#### 3. Flutter First Application

+**Q7: How do you create a new Flutter project?**
+- **A7:** To create a new Flutter project, run the command `flutter create project_name` in the terminal or command prompt.

+**Q8: What file is the entry point for a Flutter application?**
+- **A8:** The `main.dart` file is the entry point for a Flutter application.

+**Q9: How do you run a Flutter application on an emulator or physical device?**
+- **A9:** Use the command `flutter run` to run the application on a connected emulator or physical device.

+**Q10: What is the purpose of the `MaterialApp` widget in Flutter?**
+- **A10:** The `MaterialApp` widget is a convenience widget that wraps several commonly used widgets in a Material Design application.
+It provides the top-level Navigator, theme, and localization.

+#### 4. Flutter Architecture

+**Q11: What is the basic architecture of a Flutter application?**
+- **A11:** The basic architecture of a Flutter application consists of:
+  - The Flutter framework, which provides widgets and UI components.
+  - The Dart framework, which includes libraries and runtime.
+  - The engine, which renders the graphics and manages platform-specific code.
+  - The embedder, which acts as a bridge between the Dart code and the underlying platform (Android, iOS, etc.).

+**Q12: Explain the role of widgets in Flutter architecture.**
+- **A12:** Widgets are the building blocks of a Flutter application.
+They describe what the view should look like given their current configuration and state.
+Everything in Flutter is a widget, including layout models, controls, and the app itself.

+**Q13: What is the difference between a StatefulWidget and a StatelessWidget?**
+- **A13:**
+  - A `StatelessWidget` is a widget that does not require mutable state.
+It is immutable and its build method is called once.
+  - A `StatefulWidget` is a widget that has mutable state.
+It can change over time and its build method can be called multiple times as the state changes.

+#### 5. Flutter vs React Native

+**Q14: What are the main differences between Flutter and React Native?**
+- **A14:**
+  - **Language:** Flutter uses Dart, while React Native uses JavaScript.
+  - **Performance:** Flutter provides better performance due to direct compilation to native code, while React Native uses a bridge to communicate between JavaScript and native code.
+  - **UI Components:** Flutter has a rich set of pre-designed widgets, whereas React Native relies more on native components and third-party libraries.
+  - **Community and Ecosystem:** React Native has a larger community and more mature ecosystem, while Flutter's community is rapidly growing.

+**Q15: What are some advantages of using Flutter over React Native?**
+- **A15:** Advantages of using Flutter include:
+  - A consistent and extensive set of pre-designed widgets.
+  - Better performance due to direct compilation to native code.
+  - A single codebase for multiple platforms without the need for platform-specific code.
+  - Excellent hot reload feature for rapid development.

+**Q16: What are some advantages of using React Native over Flutter?**
+- **A16:** Advantages of using React Native include:
+  - A larger and more established community.
+  - More mature and stable ecosystem with numerous libraries and tools.
+  - Easier learning curve for developers familiar with JavaScript and React.
+  - Better integration with existing native applications.

+These questions and answers cover the fundamental concepts and comparisons required for a college exam viva on Flutter.